LZQthePlane/Online-Realtime-Action-Recognition-based-on-OpenPose/README.md

 # Online-Realtime-Action-Recognition-based-on-OpenPose
-A skeleton-based real-time online action recognition project, classifying and recognizing base on framewise joints.
+A skeleton-based real-time online action recognition project, classifying and recognizing base on framewise joints, which can be used for safety monitoring..
 (The code comments are partly descibed in chinese)